piebro/factorio-blueprint-visualizer/README.md

 ## Usage

 You can visualize your own blueprint with random drawing settings at: [https://piebro.github.io/factorio-blueprint-visualizer](https://piebro.github.io/factorio-blueprint-visualizer/) (You can use the arrow keys for going through the visualization).
 You can use the notebook, if you want to create your own drawing settings or tinker some more.
 For an easy setup, you can open the example notebook in [colab](https://colab.research.google.com/github/piebro/factorio-blueprint-visualizer/blob/master/notebook.ipynb) or [binder](https://mybinder.org/v2/gh/piebro/factorio-blueprint-visualizer/HEAD?labpath=notebook.ipynb).
-You can find many blueprints at: https://factorioprints.com.
+You can find many blueprints at: https://www.factorio.school.
+You can also use show factorio.school blueprints directly by adding `?source=factorio-school-blueprint-url` to the URL (e.g. https://piebro.github.io/factorio-blueprint-visualizer?source=https://www.factorio.school/view/-Mh4rtNMEm3CnDkTRc69)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/piebro/factorio-blueprint-visualizer/blob/master/notebook.ipynb)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/piebro/factorio-blueprint-visualizer/HEAD?labpath=notebook.ipynb)